cben/kubernetes-discovery-samples/README.md

 See [tools/](tools/) directory.
 I started from openshift, not kubernetes, simply because it can be run as a convenient [all-in-one container](https://docs.openshift.org/3.7/getting_started/administrators.html#running-in-a-docker-container).

+## TODO: Custom Resource Definitions

+Obviously I can't collect all CRDs, but I started to collect some weird ones (lowercase `kind`, punctuation in `plural` & `singular`...) under [custom-resources/](custom-resources/) dir.

+- [ ] Currently these are just the `CustomResourceDefinition` objects, NOT yet reflected in discovery results!

 # License